Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 17.32.59 UTC
+- WIB: Kamis, 20 November 2025 18.24.58 UTC
-- WITA: Kamis, 20 November 2025 18.32.59 UTC
+- WITA: Kamis, 20 November 2025 19.24.58 UTC
-- WIT: Kamis, 20 November 2025 19.32.59 UTC
+- WIT: Kamis, 20 November 2025 20.24.58 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship